liftbridge-io/liftbridge/documentation/client_implementation.md

 //
 // If the AckPolicy is not NONE and a deadline is provided, this will
 // synchronously block until the first ack is received.
 If an ack is not
-// received in time, a DeadlineExceeded status code is returned.
-If an
+// received in time, ErrAckTimeout is returned.
+If an AckPolicy and deadline
-// AckPolicy and deadline are configured, this returns the first Ack on
+// are configured, this returns the first Ack on success, otherwise it returns
+// nil.
-// success, otherwise it returns nil. func (c *client) PublishToSubject(ctx context.Context, subject string, value []byte,
+func (c *client) PublishToSubject(ctx context.Context, subject string, value []byte,
 	options ...MessageOption) (*Ack, error) {